 - Avoid rotating your spine while holding the object.

 - Move your feet in the same direction as the load.

 - During the transition from point A to B keep the heavy objects as close to your body as you can and when possible rest it on your body.

-- Keeping the load against or very close to your torso reduces the load on your spine.
+- Keep the load against or very close to your torso reduces the load on your spine.

 Return the Object

-- When bringing the load back down reverse what you did in the lifting.
+- When bringing the load back down, reverse what you did during the lift.

 - If it is essential that the object be placed in an exact location, you can transition to a squat position with your forearms resting on your thighs.
 This is a more restful position for your back and allows you to fine tune the final resting position of your object.